Diving & Snorkelling

 There’s no dive facility inside the park, so dive trips (four-day liveaboards from 20,000B) must be booked through centres in Khao Lak, Phuket and Ranong.
 Transfers are usually included.
 There's a 200B park diving fee per day, plus the national park fee (adult/child 500/300B), which is valid for five days.

 Though recent bleaching of hard corals means snorkelling isn’t quite as fantastic as it once was, you’ll still see plenty of colourful fish and soft corals.
-The most vibrant soft corals we saw were at Ao Mai Yai, off southwest Ko Surin Neua.
-There's good snorkelling at Ao Sabparod and Ao Pak Kaad, where you might spot turtles, off east and south Ko Surin Tai.
+The most vibrant soft corals we saw were at Ao Mai Yai, off Ko Surin Neua.
+There's good snorkelling at Ao Tao and Ao Pak Kaad, where you might spot turtles, off east and south Ko Surin Tai, respectively.
 More fish swim off tiny Ko Pajumba, but the coral isn’t great.
-Ao Suthep, off north Ko Surin Tai, has hundreds of colourful fish.
+Ao Suthep, off northern Ko Surin Tai, has hundreds of colourful fish.

 The nearest decompression chamber is in Phuket.
-In the case of an accident, dive operators will contact the chamber's Khao Lak–based SSS Ambulance, which meets boats and rushes injured divers south to Phuket.
+In the case of an accident, dive operators will contact the chamber's Khao Lak–based SSS Ambulance, which meets boats and rushes injured divers south to Phuket International Hospital.

 Half-day snorkelling trips (150B per person, snorkel hire 160B) leave the island headquarters at 9am and 2pm.
 You'll be mostly in the company of Thais, who generally splash around semi-clothed in life jackets.
 For more serene snorkelling, charter a long-tail from the national park (3000B per day) or, better yet, directly from the Moken in Ban Moken.